amcoolalphonce/Solve_Attendance_Issues_At_AW/README.md

 The step-wise logic of the program is as follows:
 ## 1. Hardware Setup
-Buy biometric thumb scanners and place them at the entance of the class before the class begins Connect the scanners to a central server where attendance can be stored
+Buy biometric thumb scanners and place them at the entance of the class before the class begins Connect the scanners to a central server/database where attendance can be stored
 ## 2. Database Setup

 ## 3. Attendance software